Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Details of the numerical experiments

 In this framework, $\bm{Y}_i$ denotes the vector of observed counts for the $i$-th observation, which follows a multinomial distribution with total count $N_i$ and a latent probability vector $\bm{\mu}_i$.
-The latent vectors $\bm{\mu}_i$ are drawn from a random probability measure $G$, modeled as a Dirichlet Process.
+The latent vectors $\bm{\mu}_i$ are drawn from a random probability measure $G$, modeled as a Dirichlet process.
 Here, the concentration parameter $\alpha$ is assigned a Gamma prior to control the clustering sparsity, while the base measure $G_0$ is specified as a symmetric Dirichlet distribution.
+The default values of hyperparameters are $\eta=0.5$ and $a = b = 1$.
 We adopt this model as a benchmark because the DPM is widely recognized as a standard Bayesian nonparametric approach for clustering, allowing for flexible modeling of heterogeneity without fixing the number of clusters a priori.
 For posterior inference, we employ the Gibbs sampling algorithm described in \cite{neal2000DPM-alg} and \cite{escobar1995alpha-sample}.